mac-comp240/hw7-shell/README.md

 # Programming Notes

 * Your program needs to handle input lines up to 1024 characters
-* You may assume/limit the number of background processes
+* You may assume there are no more than 100 background processes
 * You may assume there are no more than 100 tokens (words) on a line
 * You may assume there are no more than 10 command segments on the command line